 If you drive the van with the boards off simply put the tails of the rear lines into the rear door and close.

 Unlock the boards from the rear and slide the cable out of the locks from left to right.
 Take out the stainless steel locks from the leash cups by twisting the wingnuts once the cable is removed.
 Do not use the paddleboards with the stainless steel leash cup locks in place.
 Store the locks on the cable so you do not loose them.

 To put the paddleboards back on

-Re-install the locks securely on the pins before putting the boards up on the roof.
+Re-install the locks securely on the leash cup pins before putting the boards up on the roof.

-The larger 10’6” board only goes over the driver’s side.
-The smaller 10 footer goes over the passenger side.
+The larger 10’6” board goes over the driver’s side.
+The smaller 10 foot paddleboard goes over the passenger side.